kkensuke/myjb-en/pages/python/basics.md

 # Python and Jupyterlab

-> Python is a clear and powerful object-oriented programming language. - python doc

-> JupyterLab is a flexible, extensible interface for interactive computing. - jupyter doc

 [Python](https://www.python.org/) is a simple and most popular programming language and used in many fields like AI and machine learning, Data analytics, Data visualization, Web, Game, and so on.

 [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) is a next-generation web-based user interface for python programming.